SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 * Description:

 In IDL, there are two major sources of GUIs for exploring solar data, Solarsoft packages and CRISPEX.
-Both are using IDL's widget system whose back-end is Motif and as such are ugly.
+Both are using IDL's widget system whose back-end is Motif and as such make ugly GUIs.
 Exploring solar data for interesting events and extracting the information required is important for being able to publish papers.

 Currently, a GUI program does not fully exist for Python.
 However, with the release of Ginga, it offers a very good base to expand further to meet the requirements for solar data.
-Ginga has already several features such as FITs supports and several plugins that allow basic analysis of data.
+Ginga has already several features such as FITs support and several plugins that allow basic analysis of data.
 It also supports several back-ends.

-We would want to expand this program with a range of options that allows Ginga or this spin-off of Gigna to be widely spread throughout the solar community.
-But also to be integrated with SunPy's database explorer module and AstroPy's WCS module.
+Ginga is designed to use a plugin system.
+This enables SunPy specific plugins to be written that can be installed by any user.
+We would want to create several plugins that would allow Ginga to be widely spread throughout the solar community.

+We would want a plugin that uses SunPy's database explorer module and AstroPy's WCS module.
+Further, we want to expand other Ginga plugins to work on 3D data among other items.

 * Requirements: Python, QT/GTK (depending on back-end choice)

-* Mentor: Anyone
+* Mentor: Anyone and Everyone!

 ## Astropy integration